KeaCluster/react-starter-guide/Part3.md

 Try this component out inside your project.
 Figure out what it does.

 > Somehow this section won't render properly on Github pages.
 You can check it out directly from the repo.
 Sorry.

 <details>
   <summary>Explanation</summary>

-    1. State
+- State

   - We have two different state variables.
 One for handling the list, and the other for the text inside the input.
 Since both are aspects of the component that **might** change, and affect the way its rendered, it affects its current `State` and lifecycle.

-    2. Handlers
+- Handlers
   - `handleAdd` is the function that handles the way our items are added into the `items` state.
-The instructions inside are quite custom
+The instructions inside are your own.
   - `setItems([...items, { id: Math.random(), text}])` is quite the code.
 But fear not, all this does is iterate over the previous items (because we don't want to delte them) and add a new one with a random `id:` attribute, and the `text` recovered from the `input`
   - `setText('')` resets the text inside the input so it clears up when an item is added.
   - `handleDelete` is rather simple.
 All it does is filter through the current items in state, and returns to `setItems()` the ones that **don't** match the current `id`.
 This way, we can delete an item from our array of items without any complex functions.
   - `handleEdit` is a mix between the previous both so let's look at it with more care:

 ```jsx
 const handleEdit = (id, newText) => {